-TD Concerts FOR the Pier
+TD Concerts For the Pier

 Concerts at the Pier have been taking place in the summer for the past three years.
 In the winter of 2018, a devastating storm destroyed the White Rock pier.
-So for the 2019 concerts, all proceeds go to rebuilding the beloved White Rock pier.
+So for the 2019 concerts, all proceeds went to rebuilding the beloved White Rock pier.
 Hence, the name change from Concerts at the Pier to Concerts FOR the Pier.

 The evening events usually run from around 7 until 9 pm and they typically feature a headliner band as well as one or two opening groups.
 The concerts are free and highly recommended.

-2019 Concerts FOR the Pier Details
+Concerts For the Pier Details

 - Thursday, July 4 – Stonebolt at West Beach at 7 pm.